-2.2 Installing the SAM RF Software on a Single Station (continued)
+Installing the SAM RF Software on a Single Station (continued)

-4. Click Next at the Select Destination Directory PC dialog box to continue the installation process.
-When the operating system is Windows Vista or higher, the SAM RF System database will automatically install into the default folder location C:\SAMrf and for those operating systems prior to Windows Vista the database will automatically install into the default folder location C:\Program Files|SAMrf.
+Click Next at the Select Destination Directory PC dialog box to continue the installation process.
+The SAM RF System database will automatically install into the default folder location (C:\Program Files\SAMrf).